Azure/actions-workflow-samples/AppService/README.md

 If you already have an app in GitHub that you want to deploy, you can create a workflow for that code using the following steps:

-1. Provision a web app by following the tutorial [Azure Web Apps Quickstart](https://docs.microsoft.com/en-us/azure/app-service/overview#next-steps)
+1. Provision a web app in Azue portal or by following the tutorial [Azure Web Apps Quickstart](https://docs.microsoft.com/en-us/azure/app-service/overview#next-steps)
-2. Choose a workflow **template** from the below table based on **runtime** of your app.
-Create a new file with the template workflow under `.github/workflows/` in your project repository.
+2. Choose a workflow **template** from the below table based on **runtime** of your app and copy the contents.
+3. Create a new **workflow.yml** file  with the template contents under the path: `.github/workflows/` in your code repository.
-3. Configure the required GitHub Repo Secrets.
+4. Configure the required GitHub Repo [secrets](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets).
-4. Update the workflow YAML file present inside the folder: `.github/workflows/`, with the Web App configuration and commit the changes to trigger a new workflow.
+5. Update the workflow YAML file present inside the folder: `.github/workflows/`, with the Web App configuration and commit the changes to trigger a new workflow.

 |  Runtime | Template |Sample Code|